nathan-nguyen/console-color/README.md

 ## Improvements
 ### Future improvements

+- Use text files for ConsoleSpriteFactory and ConsoleHitboxFactory instead of hardcoding.
 - Fix bugs and remove try / catch or move try / catch in proper positions.
 - Improve HitboxManager - isValid method with moving vector.
     - At the moment, we loop and check whether each step is valid.